kite-sdk/kite-examples/dataset-compatibility/README.md

 To add these file to HDFS:

 1. Unzip the file: `unzip ml-100k.zip`
-2. Copy the `u.data` file into HDFS: `hadoop fs -copyFromLocal ml-100k/u.data ratings.tsv`
+2. Copy the `u.data` file into HDFS: `hdfs dfs -copyFromLocal ml-100k/u.data ratings.tsv`
-3. Copy the `u.item` file into HDFS: `hadoop fs -copyFromLocal ml-100k/u.item movies.psv`
+3. Copy the `u.item` file into HDFS: `hdfs dfs -copyFromLocal ml-100k/u.item movies.psv`

 This also renames the files to be a little more friendly.